 GSTR-9 is an Annual Return for a Normal Taxpayer for the financial year.
 The due date for filing GSTR-9 for FY 2017–18 has been extended to 31 November 2019.
 GSTR-9 is a highly complicated form and a business can seek guidance from an experienced GST Consultant in India to know about the details that go into this form.

 It is an Annual Return a taxpayer registered under the composition levy anytime during the year.
 The due date for filing GSTR-9A for FY 2017–18 has been extended to 31 August 2019.

 It is an annual audit form for all the taxpayers having the turnover above 2 crores in a particular financial year.
 The due date for filing GSTR-9C for FY 2017–18 has been extended to 31 August 2019.

 Details of inward supplies to be furnished by a person having UIN and claiming a refund are included in this GSTR.
 The due date is 28th of succeeding month.

 In case of late filing of any of the GST returns in India, a GST-liable business or taxpayer is fined INR 200 per day for each day the default continues.
 The maximum amount of fine for late filing of GSTR in India is INR 5000.
 However, there is an additional interest of 18% per annum levied on the late payment.

 It is, therefore, advised to consult a good taxation consultant in India, to understand the details of the different kinds of GST returns in India and when and which return is to be filed by a startup to avoid unnecessary GST penalities.
-You can consult the best GST consultants near you by giving SeekWiser a call at +91-7827886239 or sending us an email at email@example.com.
+You can consult the best GST consultants near you by giving SeekWiser a call at +91-8010880066 or sending them an email at [email protected].